bytecodealliance/cranelift/docs/langref.rst

 A heap appears as three consecutive ranges of address space:

-1. The *mapped pages* are the :term:`mapped` memory range in the heap.
-Loads and stores to this range won't trap.
+1. The *mapped pages* are the :term:`accessible` memory range in the heap.
 A heap may have a minimum guaranteed size which means that some mapped pages are always present.
 2. The *unmapped pages* is a possibly empty range of address space that may be mapped in the future when the heap is grown.
+They are :term:`addressable` but not :term:`accessible`.
 3. The *guard pages* is a range of address space that is guaranteed to cause a trap when accessed.
 It is used to optimize bounds checking for heap accesses with a shared base pointer.
+They are :term:`addressable` but not :term:`accessible`.

 The *heap bound* is the total size of the mapped and unmapped pages.
 This is the bound that :inst:`heap_addr` checks against.
-Memory accesses inside the heap bounds can trap if they hit an unmapped page.
+Memory accesses inside the heap bounds can trap if they hit a page which is not :term:`accessible`.

 .. autoinst:: heap_addr